Daily readings

 9Now there arose some of that which is called the synagogue of the Libertines, and of the Cyrenians, and of the Alexandrians, and of them that were of Cilicia and Asia, arguing with Stephen.

-10And they were not able to stand against the wisdom and the spirit that spoke.
+10And they were not able to resist the wisdom and the spirit that spoke.

 11Then they secretly persuaded men to say, they had heard him speak words of words against God against Moses and against God.